kridge-clifford/kridge-clifford/README.md

 <br />

 ### My status:
-- Working as a Python developer 👨‍💻
+- Working as a Software Engineer 👨‍💻
-- Currently revisitng React Course 📜
-- Planning to revisit Flask Course 📜
+- Currently creating an API using Flask 📜